Learn about actual and potential costs

 Buyers should spell out terms of the contract, including payment terms and the possibility of contract extensions.

 Evaluate major factors to mitigate risk

 How risky is the supply chain?

-Supply chain risk in the disinfectant market is low, indicating that disruptions due to supply chain issues are somewhat likely.
-Buyers in this market expect to have constant access to market products, which ultimately aids buyer power.
-Although supply chain risks can significantly impact suppliers' production costs, changes in production costs are not likely to cause...
+Supply chain risk in the disinfectant market is moderate, indicating that disruptions due to supply chain issues are somewhat likely.
+Buyers in this market expect to have constant access to market products, which usually aids buyer power by ensuring a consistent supply of disinfectants.
+However, due to the spread of...
 Subscribe to learn more.